These are our most useful packing and moving tips! Some things worked and others not so much! A printable checklist is included for your convenience.

-Also pack another suitcase with bed linens for each bed so you won’t have to hunt for them on movin-in night when you are exhausted.
+Also pack another suitcase with bed linens for each bed so you won’t have to hunt for them on move-in night when you are exhausted.

 One more absolute must from my perspective is to pack a picnic basket with disposable plates, forks etc. to use the first couple of days as the unpacking begins.

-Depending on how far away you are moving, it is so helpful to plan a simple meal and have those groceries easily accessible.
-Our first couple of days I cooked spaghetti, a Crockpot full of Hoppin John and we also made sandwiches.
+Depending on how far away you are moving, it is also helpful to plan simple meals for the first few days.
+Our first couple of days I cooked spaghetti, several Crockpot meals and we made sandwiches.

 Be sure to print the free moving supplies list and let us know any moving tips you have that others would benefit from!